obrien-lab-psu/entanglement_analysis_public/automate_ent_clustering/README.md

 [1] label: cluster identification label
 [2] clust_size: # NC that have an entanglement present in cluster / total # NC in while protein with entanglement present
 [3] avg_ent_depth: average of the distribution of depths calculated for each crossing found in the cluster. the depth is defined by the following:
-- 1 - abs(0.5 - (l/Lt))
+- 1 - abs(0.5 - (Lc/Lt))
-    - where l = the minimal number of residues between the native contact closing the loop and the crossing
+    - where Lc = the minimal number of residues between the native contact closing the loop and the crossing
     - where Lt = the length of the thread

 [4] score = (clust_size + avg_ent_depth) / 2